-If you are unable to make your monthly payments on credit cards or other debts, there are steps you can take to minimize the impact.
+If you are unable to make your monthly payments on credit cards or other debts, there are steps you can take to minimize the potential negative impact to your credit.
 While ignoring the situation may feel like the easiest, most welcome alternative, that's the last thing you want to do.
 Instead, take these proactive steps to keep the line of communication open with creditors in a thoughtful, controlled manner that will maximize the potential for both stress and debt relief.

-- Hide In Plain Site.
+- Hide in Plain Site.
 The last thing you want to do is ignore a creditor's attempts to collect from you.
 The harder you are to reach, the more extreme measures they will take to demand your attention, which can include lawsuits.
-Now, this need not mean you engage in lengthy conversations with creditors; only that you respond plainly and simple to phone calls and/or letters with the truth - you cannot afford to make payments to them right now.
+Now, this need not mean you engage in lengthy conversations with creditors; only that you respond to phone calls and/or letters with the truth - you cannot afford to make payments to them right now.

 - Write Letters of Validation.
 If a creditor cannot prove you owe a debt, then you are not legally required to pay it.
 So, send your creditor our debt validation letter.
 If they cannot provide such proof, you are under no legal obligation to pay.

 - Send Everything Via Certified Mail.
 All the letter-writing in the world may not do you a bit of good if you cannot prove their receipt.
 Certified mail makes sure you can.

 - Record All Communications.
 Record all of your phone conversations with creditors and keep copies of all written correspondence, and inform them of such.
 This should help deter them from crossing lines, or give you legal legs to stand on if and when they violate your rights.